mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

 ### Extended Public Key Derivation

-The rest service provides three endpoints related to [bip32 hierarchical deterministic wallets](https://en.bitcoin.it/wiki/BIP_0032).
+The REST service provides three endpoints related to [bip32 hierarchical deterministic wallets](https://en.bitcoin.it/wiki/BIP_0032).
 The first, provides cash addresses given an extended public key (xpubkey), starting path and count.
 A `wallet/xpubkeys` endpoint is provided to derive alternate paths for a given seed wallet.
 Finally, an xpubkey decoder is provided for debugging.

 Using the xpubkey to derive child addresses is limited to deriving non-hardened nodes.
 In addition, the parent for an xpubkey for a seed cannot be derived given a child node.
 So given the xpubkey for the node at `m/44'/0'/0'`, the node for `m/0'/0'/0'` or `m` cannot be derived given that information.